-[December 23, 2020 is the appearance day of Śrī Śrīmad Bhakti Kamala Madhusūdana Gosvāmī Mahārāja in Vṛndāvana, India.
+[July 19, 2021 is the disappearance day of Śrī Śrīmad Bhakti Kamala Madhusūdana Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja.]

 SURRENDERING TO ŚRĪLA PRABHUPĀDA